TusharCSE35/Interview_Preparation/OOP/README.md

 ## 36. <a id="36">What is the difference between a stack and a heap in memory allocation?</a>
-# Difference Between Stack and Heap in Memory Allocation

 | Feature             | **Stack**                                      | **Heap**                                  |
 |---------------------|------------------------------------------------|-------------------------------------------|